Skip to main content

 She was not for sale.

 I had developed the conviction, over several days of looking at boats that were for sale and finding them inadequate, that this was a negotiable condition.
-I got the owner's contact information from the marina office and called him that evening from my current rooftop.
+I got the owner's contact information from the marina office and called him that afternoon from a pay phone.

 "I saw your Pacific Seacraft at Keʻehi," I said.
 "I was wondering if you might consider selling."